heremaps/here-search-demo/README.md

+# HERE Search notebook

-# Search Widgets
+# HERE Search notebooks

-A set of jupyter notebook demonstrating the use of HERE Geocoding & Search endpoints `/autosuggest`,  `/discover`, `/browse`, and `/lookup`.
+A set of jupyter notebooks demonstrating the use of HERE Geocoding & Search endpoints `/autosuggest`,  `/discover`, `/browse`, and `/lookup`.

 ![searching for restaurants](docs/screenshot.png)